Don't let divorce damage your retirement income plans

 Again, with superannuation, it’s different.
 That’s because the trustee of the superannuation fund, not your will, decides where your money goes.
 If you’ve given the trustee instructions – usually by written notification to pay your benefit to a dependant or your estate – the trustee will generally comply with those wishes.

-But if your circumstances change after making that nomination because, for example, you separate or divorce, the trustee will still be bound by your instructions.
+But if your circumstances change after making that nomination because, for example, you separate or divorce, the trustee may still be bound by your instructions.
 That doesn’t just include the balance of your fund.
 If you’ve got insurance attached to your super account, such as death or disability cover, the payout could be substantial.

 If you haven’t changed your nomination, your super savings and your insurance benefit could be paid to your former partner, possibly against your wishes.